 FTL advantages: Quick delivery time, lower risk of damage to the cargo, and easy cargo handling

 FTL disadvantages: Expensive option Best suited for time-sensitive and valuable cargo

 LTL (less truckload): The truck carries more than one shipment of a similar volume

 LTL advantages: Affordable as the payment is only for the space occupied, freight is based on weight

 LTL disadvantages: Multiple stopovers as many cargos are stacked in one shipment.
 Risk of goods getting damaged or lost.

 Best suited for small businesses and cargo with flexible timelines.

 In case you are looking to book your cargo in LCL shipment, get quotes from multiple freight forwarders to get an idea of the market price.
 Choose the freight forwarder with experience and have a credible name.
-20Cube logistics has been in the business of freight forwarding since the last two decades and their prices are affordable when compared to others in the market.
-They provide you the best service, on time delivery with real-time tracking of the shipment from origin to destination.
+20Cube logistics has been in the business of freight forwarding for the last two decades and their prices are affordable when compared to others in the market.
+They provide you the best service, on-time delivery with real-time tracking of the shipment from origin to destination.